David Ochterlony Dyce Sombre: Lineage and background

-David Ochterlony Dyce Sombre was great-grandson of Walter Reinhardt Sombre (c.
-1725 – 1778), a mercenary soldier who lived for many years in India.
-Walter Reinhardt Sombre had two wives, both of whom were Indian Muslim women; the senior wife is known only as Badi Bibi ("senior lady"), while the second wife was the famous Begum Samru (c.
+David Ochterlony Dyce Sombre was the great-grandson of Walter Reinhardt Sombre (c.
+1725–1778), a mercenary soldier who lived for many years in India.
+Walter Reinhardt Sombre had two wives, both of whom were Indian Muslim women; the senior wife is known only as Badi Bibi ("senior lady"), while the second wife was Begum Samru (c.
 1753–1836).
 The name "Samru" is the local corruption of the name "Sombre", and Begum, a Kashmiri Muslim by birth, converted in 1781 to the Catholic faith.
-A fabulously wealthy woman, she was left with no surviving children or grandchildren in her old age.
-Her husband had only one son by Badi Bibi his first wife; that young man, who died in 1799, had left behind a daughter named Juliana, who married a man named George Alexander Dyce and gave birth to several children, including David Ochterlony Dyce.
-He was selected by Begum Samru, the second wife of his great-grandfather, to succeed to her vast estates.
-He thereupon added the surname "Sombre" to his existing names and came to be known as David Ochterlony Dyce Sombre.

-The details are as follows.
-The mercenary soldier Walter Reinhardt Sombre (c.
-1725–1778) had one son by his senior wife, Badi Bibi.
-The boy, born in 1764, was initially named Zafar Yab Khan and raised more or less as a Muslim by his mother in a mixed household.
-However, he accepted Catholic baptism in 1781 (aged 17), three years after the death of his Catholic father.
-Incidentally, his widowed step-mother, Begum Samru, also accepted Catholic baptism at the same time.
+A wealthy woman, she was left with no surviving children or grandchildren in her old age.
+Her husband had only one son by Badi Bibi, his first wife.
+The boy, born in 1764, was initially named Zafar Yab Khan, and was raised more or less as a Muslim by his mother in a mixed household.
+However, he accepted Catholic baptism in 1781 at the age of 17, three years after the death of his Catholic father.
+Incidentally, his widowed stepmother, Begum Samru, also accepted Catholic baptism at the same time.
 Upon his baptism, the young man's name was changed to "Walter Balthazzar Reinhardt," or (according to a biography of his grandson) "Aloysius Balthazzar Reinhardt."

-He married Julia Anne (or Juliana) Le Fevre (1770–1815), daughter of a captain in Begum Samru's service.
+Khan married Julia Anne (or Juliana) Le Fevre (1770–1815), the daughter of a captain in Begum Samru's service.
 Julia Anna was also known as Juliana, as Madame Reybaud and as Bhai Begum.
 The couple had two children, a son, Aloysius Reinhardt, who died young and is buried in the Akbar Church in Agra, and a daughter, Julia Anne (or Juliana).
-Zafar Yab alias Walter/Aloysius Reinhardt died in 1799 of cholera.
-He was survived by his wife (who died in 1815) and their daughter (born 1787/1789 - died 1820), who married in 1803, to George Alexander Dyce (died April 1838, buried at Fort William, Calcutta).
-Begam Sumroo looked after the deceased young mother's child, David, who was brought up after his mother's death in 1820 as the Begum's son and heir.
+Khan died due to the effects of cholera in 1799.
+He was survived by his wife (who died in 1815) and their daughter, also named Juliana (born 1787/1789 – died 1820), who in 1803 married George Alexander Dyce.
+Dyce was the illegitimate Anglo-Indian son of a Major General Dyce by an Indian woman; he died in April 1838 and was buried at Fort William, Calcutta).
+The couple had several children, of whom four are mentioned in subsequent papers and histories: